-Hyperextension of the neck causes injury in the soft tissues and the neck joints, which are called cervical facets and are located in the cervical portion of the spine.
+Hyperextension of the neck injures the soft tissues and joints of the neck, which are known as cervical facets and are found in the cervical region of the spine.

 Causes of Whiplash

-Whiplash injury is most common in road traffic accidents, but may also be caused by sports injuries, falls, assault, or chronic neck strain.
-What may be most surprising is that whiplash can be caused by automobile impact accidents at relatively low speeds, as reported by this scientific journal.
+Whiplash commonly happens in road traffic accidents, but sports injuries, assault, falls, or chronic neck strain can also be a cause.
+Whiplash can be caused by automobile impact accidents at relatively low speeds, as reported by this scientific journal.